Jean Segura Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.2 K/9, the eighth-best in the league.

-- The Rays have the top team ERA among all MLB pitching staffs (3.69).
+- The Rays have a 3.66 team ERA that is No. 1 among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.